simonvary/landing-stiefel/README.md

 ## ICA experiment

-To run the ICA experiment, you need to install benchopt (`pip install benchopt`), and then run `benchopt run benchmarks/benchmark_ica --n-repetition 5`.
+To run the ICA experiment, you need to install benchopt (`pip install benchopt`), and then run `benchopt run benchmarks/benchmark_ica --n-repetitions 5`.